What is LPG and should I convert to it?

-Combine this with the increased government pressure on owners of diesel cars and the range anxiety around electric cars and it could lead to motorists looking elsewhere.
+Combine this with the increased government pressure on owners of diesel cars and the cost and infrastructure concerns around electric cars and it could lead to motorists looking elsewhere.

-So what of LPG, the seemingly ideal alternative that's left out in the cold?
+So what of LPG, the seemingly ideal alternative that's been left out in the cold of late?
 Here we take a look to see whether it's a viable option or not.

 What is LPG and how is it made?